orkhan-d/orkhan-d/README.md

 ### I'm Python Developer 👨‍💻

-I enjoy learning new stuff and coding some awesome software! 😎
+I enjoy learning new stuff and coding some awesome or at least useful and interesting software! 😎

 ### 🛠️ Laungages and Tools